afishhhhh/YUSegment/YUSegmentDemo/Pods/YUSegment/README.md

 ### Layer

 You could set `borderColor`, `borderWidth`, and `cornerRadius` in Attributes Inspector.
-In addition, without interface builder, code like this:
+If you don't use interface builder, the code should look like this:
 ```objective-c
 segment.layer.borderWidth = someValue;
 segment.layer.borderColor = someValue;
 ```
-Note: You should use `cornerRadius` like this.
-Because if you set `cornerRaduis` for segmented control, the indicator will rounded automatically.
+Note: You should use `cornerRadius` instead of `layer.cornerRadius`.
+Because if you set `cornerRaduis` for segmented control, the indicator will become rounded automatically.
 ```objective-c
 segment.cornerRadius = someValue;
 ```

-### Scrolling Enable
+### Scrolling Enabled

+YUSegment don't have property look like `scrollEnabled`, you just need to set the width of each segment(`segmentWidth`).
+This property causes the segmented control scroll horizontally.

 ## License